 - 2-3 paragraphs expanding on the bullet points in more detail

-- Product specifications – size dimensions, weight, colour, etc
+- Specifications – size dimensions, weight, colour, quantity, format, etc

 - Final summary paragraph

 - Call to action – buy now, add to bag, call to join, etc

 We’ve used this structure for descriptions of workout classes, fitness equipment, vitamin supplements, and personal training services.
 Following it ensures that your description flows well and covers all the key points.